HadrienG/tutorials/file_formats.md

 # File Formats

-This lecture is aimed at making you discover the most popular file formats used in bioinforatics.
-You're expected to have basic working knowledge of linux to be able to follow the lesson.
+This lecture is aimed at making you discover the most popular file formats used in bioinformatics.
+You're expected to have basic working knowledge of Linux to be able to follow the lesson.

 ## Table of Contents
 * [The fasta format](#the-fasta-format)